Seq # 265380070

 Imago

-An easily recognised large Monochroa species that is longitudinally striped on a pale wing with prominent white ringed black spots.
+Wingspan 19–20 mm.
+An easily recognized large Monochroa species that is longitudinally striped on a pale wing with prominent white-ringed black spots.

 Museum specimens